 You have no items in your shopping cart.

 Great to see you're back.
 In the first part of this series, I introduced you to the basics of designing an explosion box and the different types of base areas (here. go to the first part of the blog entry).
-Today I would like to show you how you can make this gift box for your partner, family or friends yourself with just a few tools and create a great unique gift for your loved ones.
-The box is suitable for a variety of occasions such as anniversaries, mother's days, birthdays or simply to give a loved one a special treat:
+Today I would like to show you how you can make this gift box for your partner, family or friends with just a few tools and thus conjure up a great, unique gift for your loved ones.
+The box is suitable for a wide variety of occasions, such as an anniversary present for your partner, a present for Mother’s Day, a birthday present for friends or just to bring joy to a loved one:

 The box consists of three different layers and has my favorite design elements for embedding photos and messages.
 At the end of the blog post, you will find a PDF quick guide with sketches and dimensions for all presented design elements for creating a 10,0x10,0 cm explosion box.
 You can print the guide out in A4 and use it as a template.
 I also made a video tutorial for you where I explain you all the relevant details.
 You can find the video here., (will be released soon)